Stepparent Adoption in Pennsylvania

 - The repeated and continued incapacity, abuse, neglect or refusal of the other parent has caused the child to be without the essential parental care that is necessary for the child’s physical and mental health, and the incapacity, etc., cannot or will not be remedied by the parent.

 - If the child is a newborn, the other parent knows or has reason to know of the child’s birth and the parent has failed for a period of four months to maintain substantial and continuing contact with the child and has failed to provide substantial financial support.

 This depends on the county in which the adoption is brought.
-However, most counties in Pennsylvania treat the adoption as a “relative adoption” and do not require that a home study take place.9.
-Does the stepparent have to obtain criminal or child abuse clearances?
+However, most counties in Pennsylvania treat the adoption as a “relative adoption” and do not require that a home study take place.

 Yes.
-In most counties the stepparent must obtain Pennsylvania Child Abuse, Pennsylvania Criminal History and FBI Fingerprint clearances.10.
-Does the child have to consent to the adoption?
+In most counties the stepparent must obtain Pennsylvania Child Abuse, Pennsylvania Criminal History and FBI Fingerprint clearances.

 In Pennsylvania, if the child is 12 or older, he or she must sign a written consent to the adoption.
-Even if the child is under the age of 12, the judge may ask the child some questions to make sure that the child is comfortable with and understands that he or she is being adopted.11.
-Can the child’s name be changed?
+Even if the child is under the age of 12, the judge may ask the child some questions to make sure that the child is comfortable with and understands that he or she is being adopted.

 Yes.
 This can be part of the adoption.
 However, if the stepchild is over the age of 18, he or she will most likely have to follow the process for an adult legal change of name.
-This includes newspaper publication re the new name, a judgment search and fingerprinting and will generally require an additional filing and hearing.12.
-Can past due child support obligations of the other birth parent still be pursued?
+This includes newspaper publication re the new name, a judgment search and fingerprinting and will generally require an additional filing and hearing.

 The adoption will terminate future support obligations of the birth parent whose rights are terminated.
 However, past due obligations are not discharged and can still be pursued as long as there is an outstanding court order for the support.